Transporting A Body Over State Lines: Navigating After Death

 Step 1: Contact The Funeral Home

 Your first step should be to speak to your preferred funeral home about transportation.
 Most funeral homes are able to arrange a ‘ship out’ - a special purpose transportation service.
 These journeys will sometimes include air travel, and ship out providers are often the only people airlines will work with for transporting remains.
+There is a specific TSA designation, “known shipper” - most airlines will only allow known shippers to use their services to transport human remains.

 A family may wish to undertake a journey themselves, if the location is within driving distance.
 Again, contacting your funeral home will be an important first step.
 The funeral home may be able to organize an appropriate vehicle and assist with the transport vessel and cooling.